-IMPORTANT: For available trails in the Ganaraska Forest, please refer to the GF Trail Map.
-Memberships and Day Passes are available for sale at store.ganaraskaconservation.ca and Day Passes are also available from the Gatehouse Kiosk at the Ganaraska Forest Centre.
-For more information, please see the revised Ganaraska Forest Rules & Etiquette.
-The Ganaraska Forest is open from dawn until dusk each day.
+IMPORTANT: For available trails in the Ganaraska Forest, please refer to the Ganaraska Forest Trails Map and use your best judgement while navigating trails.
+Memberships and Day Passes are available for sale at store.ganaraskaconservation.ca.
+Day passes are also available from the Gatehouse Kiosk at the Ganaraska Forest Centre.
+The Ganaraska Forest is open from dawn until dusk each day, please see the revised Ganaraska Forest Rules & Etiquette.

 Come and experience southern Ontario's largest forest.
 Located within an hour's drive of Toronto, straddling the Municipalities of Northumberland County, Peterborough County, City of Kawartha Lakes and Regional Municipality of Durham, the Ganaraska Forest offers the best in outdoor recreation.